-Making scones is a great way to start the weekend!
-They do not take long to make and are a perfect excuse for taking time out of your day to sit and enjoy a freshly baked scone with a coffee or tea.
+Making scones from scratch is a great way to start the weekend!
+They do not take long to make and are a perfect excuse for taking time out of your day to sit and enjoy a freshly baked scone with a hot cup of tea, coffee, or maybe even a pumpkin spice latte 😉.

 How to Make them

-Made without eggs, this pumpkin scone recipe is perfect for those with an egg allergy or if you find yourself without eggs at home.
+Made without eggs, this moist pumpkin scones recipe is perfect for those with an egg allergy or if you find yourself without eggs at home.

-These pumpkin scones are easily made in the food processor but you can mix them by hand as well.
+These easy pumpkin scones are made in the food processor but you can mix them by hand as well.
+If you choose to do them by hand, a pastry cutter is great for blending the butter with the flour.

 Ingredients Overview: